tHeStRyNg/devops/Solutions/Task3/README.md

 ### LoadBalancer Deployment Config

-Next, create a file nginx-deployment.yaml with the following content:
+Next, we create a file nginx-deployment.yaml with the following content:

 ```
 apiVersion: apps/v1